Hatsune Miku: Project Diva 2nd: Dreamy Theater 2nd

 Similar to Hatsune Miku: Project DIVA, a companion game for the PlayStation 3, Hatsune Miku: Project DIVA Dreamy Theater 2nd, was released digitally via the Japanese PlayStation Store on August 4, 2011.
 Like its predecessor, the game features updated high-definition visual improvements over its respective PSP game while featuring the same content and PlayStation Trophies support, and requires the player to connect the PSP (with Project DIVA 2nd) to the PS3 via USB to access the content in the game.
 Notable differences from the first game are that the player need only connect their PSP system once to transfer a save file rather than having it constantly connected via USB cable, as well as the addition of stereoscopic 3D for compatible TVs.
 Once the game has been unlocked by transferring a save file, all unlocked content from the player's PSP system will be available to play along with the songs from the first game as an added bonus.

+Hatsune Miku: Project Diva Extend

+Hatsune Miku: Project DIVA Extend (初音ミク -Project DIVA- extend) is a 2011 rhythm game created as an expansion to Project DIVA 2nd by Sega and Crypton Future Media for the PlayStation Portable.
+It was released on November 10, 2011 in Japan with no international release.
+Like the original, the game primarily makes use of Vocaloids.
+Rock band Gacharic Spin served as motion capture models.
+One of Miku's outfits is based on the Fei-Yen mecha from Virtual On, and this model would later be adapted into a real-life toy.

+There are a total of 50 songs available in Hatsune Miku: Project DIVA Extend; 45 songs (14 new and 31 old) are obtained normally by playing through the game, and 5 songs are only available through Edit Mode.